awgeezrick/notes-snippets/git_notes.md

 Reachability is the concept that commits are ‘reachable’ along a particular branch of commits.
   - Commits in separate branches are not reachable if the commits were made after starting the branch

-  - __DETACHED HEAD__s are commits made outside of established branches, and thus un-reachable in any branch git logs
+  - DETACHED HEADs are commits made outside of established branches, and thus un-reachable in any branch git logs

 ### Merging Branches
 ```sh